barupal/ChemRICH/README.md

 ```
 ## THE END

-## Use OpenCPU version of ChemRICH, if you want to the run the ChemRICH web-gui locally.
+## Use OpenCPU version of ChemRICH, if you want to run the ChemRICH web-gui locally.
 Make sure you have latest JAVA (JDK and JRE both) installed on your computer.
 [Latest Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 In R, run the following code.